SPdoesCode/spos/README.md

-# spos - zig
+# spos
-my stupid kernel i made for funsie but in zig, thanks to [micl](https://micl.dev/) for giving me a great base (the asm)
+my stupid kernel i made for funsie in zig, thanks to [micl](https://micl.dev/) for giving me a great base (the asm)
 ## dependancys:
 - nasm, ld. zig 1.14, qemu
 ## usage: